 - Thapa R., H. H. Poffenbarger, K.L.
 Tully, V. Ackyord, M. Kramer, and S.B.
 Mirsky.
 2017 ASA-CSSA-SSSA annual meeting, Tampa, FL: Oct 24, 2017.
 Title: Biomass production and nitrogen accumulation by hairy vetch-cereal rye mixtures: a meta-analysis. (oral)

-I also gave two guest lectures to students in UMD-Plant Sciences department to highlight the role cover crops play on improving agricultural sustainability.
-During this lectures, I presented some of the findings from this project.
+I also gave two guest lectures to students in the UMD Dept. of Plant Science and Landscape Architecture to highlight the role cover crops play in improving agricultural sustainability.
+During these lectures, I presented some of the findings from this project.

 - Thapa R. Nov 5, 2019.
 Title: Cover crops for agricultural sustainability.
 (Invited guest lecture in ‘PLSC 303 – Global Food Systems’ class at UMD-PSLA).